coleifer/peewee/docs/peewee/models.rst

    ``BaseModel`` will automatically use the same database.
 This pattern avoids repeating the database assignment on every model class.

-   Model configuration is kept namespaced in a special class called ``Meta``.
-   :ref:`Meta <model-options>` configuration is passed on to subclasses, so our project's models will all subclass *BaseModel*.
-There are :ref:`many different attributes <model-options>` you can configure using *Model.Meta*.
+   Model configuration lives in a namespaced :ref:`Meta <model-options>` class, which also exposes :ref:`many other attributes <model-options>` you can configure.

 3. Declare model classes and fields.